-Haunted Castles in Ireland
+Haunted Irish Castles

 Ireland, one of the most beautiful countries in the world, has a violent and turbulent past.
 With hundreds of castles and ancient ruins dotted all over the land, it is small wonder that there are ghostly sightings reported year after year.
 For those who fancy a little ghost spotting, here are ten of Ireland’s most haunted castles.